aiven/devportal/docs/platform/howto/byoc/delete-custom-cloud.rst

 4. From the left sidebar, select **Bring your own cloud**.
 5. In the **Bring your own cloud** view, select one of the clouds available on the list.
 6. In the selected cloud's page, use the ellipsis (**...**) menu in the top right corner to select **Delete**.
-7. Make sure you understand the impact and, if so, confirm that you want to delete the cloud by selecing **Delete** in the **Warning** window.
+7. Make sure you understand the impact and, if so, confirm that you want to delete the cloud by selecting **Delete** in the **Warning** window.

 .. topic:: Result